ajkhoury/LLVM-Build-Windows/README.md

 ## Usage

+NOTE: If you want to build clang with clang itself, use the `Ninja` generator instead.

 1. Open a command prompt (cmd.exe) and change directory to the root of where you want the root of your LLVM directory tree.

         >cd C:\llvm-7.0.0